Yohann01/Yohann01/README.md

 <h1 align="center">Hi 👋, I'm Yohann 01</h1>
-<h3><q>Dreams without goals are just dreams and ultimately they fuel disappointment.
-On the road to achieving your dreams, you must apply discipline but more importantly, consistency, because without commitment you'll never start, but without consistency you never finish.</q> <br> -Denzel Washington</h3>
+<h3 text-align="justify"><q>Dreams without goals are just dreams, and ultimately, they fuel disappointment.
+On the road to achieving your dreams, you must apply discipline, but more importantly, consistency, because without commitment, you'll never start, but without consistency, you never finish.</q> <br> -Denzel Washington</h3>

 - 🌱 I’m currently learning more about **PHP Laravel**